linhtran1003/E-Commerce_Analysis/README.md

 - **Overall:** Although the difference in total revenue of the 2 seasons are susbtantial, sales followed a consistent seasonal pattern: peak in September and December, followed by decline in adjacent months.
 This essentially indicates that revenue performance is heavily dependent on late-year seasonal events and promotions, reinforcing the need for adjusting strategies that stabilize general demand outside peak periods.

 ### 📊 Average Order Value (AOV) and Number of Orders
+<h4 align="center">Revenue fluctuations are driven primarily by changes in order volume</h4>

 <table align="center">
     <tr align="center">